gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 2. Decode data and parse certificates.
 This implies modifying the method doRegisterAgent to support new parameters regarding IAK and IDevID.
 This method exercises a POST to /v{api_version}/agents/{agent_id} at registrar_common.py do_POST method.
 3. Verify IDevID certificate chain of trust + IAK certificate chain of trust
 4. Create a challenge to send to the agent for prove the possession of the private keys.
 It's important to mention that the challenge will change from using Make/ActivateCredential to use TPM2_Certify.
-4. Create a challenge to send to the agent for prove the possession of the private keys.
 5. Receive the challenge response and process
 6. Load and check the certificates for LAK and LDevID keys with the owner/company's CAs.
-The certificates should be generated on a separate process.
+The certificates should be generated using a separate process.
-6. Commit data to the local Keylime database, the necessary fields regarding keys and certificates to be included there.
+7. Commit data to the local Keylime database, the necessary fields regarding keys and certificates to be included there.
-7. Activate the agent.
+8. Activate the agent.
 This implies modifying the method do_activate_agent at keylime\keylime\registrar_client.py to support new parameters regarding IAK and IDevID.
 This method exercises a PUT to /v{api_version}/agents/{agent_id}/activate at registrar_common.py do_PUT method.

 ### Attestation from the verifier perspective after the registration process
 The work from the verifier perspective can keep using the ephemeral AK or switch between all the possible scenarios mentioned.